scarsam/aura-bora-shopify/src/cms/testimonials/jamie-portland-me.md

 ---
-text: Dang, if this isn’t the best thing I’ve ever tasted.
+text: Dang.
+If this isn’t the best thing I’ve ever tasted, I don't know what is.
 author: Jamie, Portland OR
 ---